WeOpenML/PandaLM/README.md

 ## **Instruction tuned foundation model comparisons**

-We also provide some comparisons among the instruction tuned language models. **The tuple in the table means (#win,#lose,#tie).** Speicificaly, (72,28,11) in the first line of the first table means the 72 responses of LLaMA-7B are better than those of Bloom-7B, 28 responses of LLaMA-7B are worse than those of Bloom-7B, and 11 responses of LLaMA-7B are similar in quality with those of Bloom-7B. **The three results share the same partial order graph as shown below.** If model A is better than model B, then we connect a direct edge from A to B on the directed graph.
+We also provide some comparisons among the instruction tuned language models. **The tuple in the table means (#win,#lose,#tie).** Speicificaly, (72,28,11) in the first line of the first table means the 72 responses of LLaMA-7B are better than those of Bloom-7B, 28 responses of LLaMA-7B are worse than those of Bloom-7B, and 11 responses of LLaMA-7B are similar in quality with those of Bloom-7B. **The three results share the same partial order graph as shown below.** If model A is better than model B, then we connect a directed edge from A to B on the directed graph.
 The partial order graph graph is a directed acyclic graph(DAG).

 | Human-annotated   | LLaMA-7B | Bloom-7B       | Cerebras-GPT-6.7B | OPT-7B         | Pythia-6.9B    |
 |-------------------|----------|----------------|-------------------|----------------|----------------|